Woman arrested on suspicion of murder after three children found dead in Bristol

 A woman has been arrested on suspicion of murder after three children were found dead at a property in Bristol.

-Avon and Somerset Police officers attended a concern for welfare call in Blaise Walk, in Sea Mills, on Sunday at around 12.40am.
+Officers attended a concern for welfare call in Blaise Walk, in Sea Mills, on Sunday at around 12.40am, Avon and Somerset Police said.

-The young children were found inside the property and pronounced dead a short time later.
+Three young children were found inside the property and were pronounced dead a short time later.

-The 42-year-old woman was arrested on suspicion of murder and is in police custody at hospital.
+The 42-year-old woman has been arrested and she is in police custody at hospital.

 Avon and Somerset Police has notified the Independent Office for Police Conduct (IOPC) due to prior contact.